Board of Governors

 Prof. Ehud Menipaz, Chairman Board of Governors

 Prof. Emeritus at Ben Gurion University, where he served as the founding chairman of the Ira Center for Business, Technology & Society and the Abe and Sol Krok Chaired Professor of Entrepreneurship.
 During his academic career he has served as a Full professor of Aeronautical Engineering, Mechanical Engineering, Industrial Engineering & Management and Business Administration.
 Prof. Menipaz has served as a Research Scholar and a Visiting Professor at New York University, Columbia University and UCLA, USA, McGill University, Canada, Bilkent University, Turkey, Deakin University, Australia.
 He is a founding director of an international memory device manufacturer, and a senior partner and service director at Ernst & Young International.
-He has served as s consultant to Fortune’s 500 corporations as well as to leading national corporations and the Prime Minister Office in Israel.
+He has served as a consultant to Fortune’s 500 corporations as well as to leading national corporations and the Prime Minister Office in Israel.
 He has served as the Chairman of the IE&M Committee of the Natural Sciences and Engineering Research Council of Canada (two terms), the Quality Foundation, under the Office of the USA President’s Office, the Economic Forum of the Former Soviet Union Countries sponsored by the Russian President and the Education Task Force sponsored by the President of Mexico.
-He is an associate editor of several international scientific journals, the outgoing President of Association of GEM National Teams, which engages in a global, annual, longitudinal study of entrepreneurship and innovation in hundred countries over twenty years.
-Prof. Menipaz is a Founding Director of Young Entrepreneurs Israel, of the World Organization for Science Literacy, the Founding Dean of the School of IE&M, Shenkar, the Chairman of the Advisory and International Boards of the Israeli Directors Union, the Chairman of Ira Foundation for Business, Technology and Society and the Founding Chairman of the Israeli National Hackathon of IE&M. He is the recipient of the Hebrew Technion Institute Award, the Women Economic Forum’s Leaders of the Decade in Academia Award and a Special Recognition Award of YEI, among others.
+He is an associate editor of several international scientific journals, an elected Director of the Global Entrepreneurship Research Association, and the outgoing President of Association of GEM National Teams, which engages in a global, annual, longitudinal study of entrepreneurship and innovation in hundred countries over twenty years.
+Prof. Menipaz is a Founding Director of Young Entrepreneurs Israel, of the World Organization for Science Literacy, the Founding Dean of the School of IE&M, Shenkar, the Chairman of the Advisory and International Boards of the Israeli Directors Union, the Chairman of Ira Foundation for Business, Technology and Society and the Founding Chairman of the Israeli National Hackathon of Engineering and Design.
+He is the recipient of the Lifetime Achievement Award on behalf of both Academia and Industry, the Women Economic Forum’s (WEF) Leaders of the Decade in Academia Award, the Hebrew Technion Institute (HTI) Award, a Special Recognition Award of the National Association of Engineers and Architects and Academics in the Technological Sciences (AEAI) and a Special Recognition Award of Young Entrepreneurs Award (YEI), among others.
 He is married, has three children and eight grandchildren.
-He is a graduate of the Israeli Conservatory of Music and his hobbies include: Piano playing, tennis and downhill skiing.
+He is a graduate of the Israeli Conservatory of Music and his hobbies include piano playing, tennis and downhill skiing.

 Eng.
 Amnon Bartal, Vice Chairman, AEAI